 Because the child is the primary beneficiary of CCS, only the child’s citizenship or immigration status is subject to documentation.

-Documented receipt of TANF, SNAP benefits, Medicaid, or other public assistance in which citizenship or immigration status is a requirement for eligibility and is considered valid documentation of citizenship or immigration status.
+Documented receipt of TANF, SNAP, Medicaid, or other public assistance in which citizenship or immigration status is a requirement for eligibility and is considered valid documentation of citizenship or immigration status.

 Boards must ensure that appropriate staff verifies a child’s age and US citizenship or legal immigrant status as part of CCS eligibility requirements.